ppy/osu-wiki/wiki/History_of_osu!/Online_rankings/osu!/en.md

 ## Number of reigns

-The following is a list of the total number of times a player has reached the rank #1 spot in their playtime (as of 8 August 2024).
+The following is a list of the total number of times a player has reached the rank #1 spot in their playtime (as of 14 June 2026).

 | Player | Reigns |
 | --: | :-: |